-- The Sections referenced above will be reprinted with approval of this amendment request.
+- FIFTH AMENDMENT - 9.5 MINOR (footer date June 30, 2014) Amendment 9.5 includes changes to Sections 9 and 10.
+Sections revised: - Section 9 - Residential Mixed-Use Neighborhoods and Section 10 - Residential: Add new Section for Encroachments Permitted Into the Minimum Setbacks.
+See New Section 9.7 and New Section 10.13. - Add specific language that clarifies what is allowed as encroachments into the minimum setbacks for residential units. - Renumber subsequent sections following the new sections in Section 9 and Section 10. - The Sections referenced above will be reprinted with approval of this amendment request.
 A complete copy of the amendment is filed with the City of Loveland Planning Department.
-A copy of this "Sign-off Sheet" shall be included in Appendix D in Section 15 of the Millennium GDP. - Note: A technical correction was also required for Minor Amendment 9.5 to correct the section reference under the definition for "SETBACKS" in Section 13 -DEFINITIONS Terms and Definitions to include the two new sections 9.7 and 10.13 as noted above.
+A copy of this "Sign-off Sheet" shall be included in Appendix 'D' in Section 15 of the Millennium GDP. - Note: A technical correction was also required for Minor Amendment 9.5 to correct the section reference under the definition for "SETBACKS" in Section 13 - Terms and Definitions to include the two new sections 9.7 and 10.13 as noted above.

-- SIXTH AMENDMENT - 9.6 MINOR (footer date December 2014)

-~~Description of the Amendment: The proposed Millennium General Development Plan Minor Amendment 9.6 (Footer date December 2014)~~ includes amending Section 15 - Appendix C: Planned Sign Programs.
-Sections revised:

-- Section 15 - Appendices: Add New Millennium East Sixth Subdivision Planned Sign Program - 1.)
-This planned sign program applies to signs within the Millennium East Sixth Subdivision Regional Commercial Center.
+- SIXTH AMENDMENT - 9.6 MINOR (footer date December 2014) Amendment 9.6 includes amending Section 15 - Appendix C: Planned Sign Programs.
+Sections revised: - Section 15 - Appendices: Add New Millennium East Sixth Subdivision Planned Sign Program - This planned sign program applies to signs within the Millennium East Sixth Subdivision Regional Commercial Center.
 Detailed sign criteria is included for site signage and tenant signage including those proposed for Bass Pro Shops.
 (For the purpose of this sign program, perimeter streets shall be considered US Highway 34, Centerra Parkway, and Sky Pond Drive.)